KatieErdahl/Portfolio/README.md

 KPI Dashboard - Sales Data: Creating data visualizations in Excel, there is a dropdown menu in cell G6 to select the Month-Year.
 The sheet will change to show the figures for that month.

+Edgware Data Cleaned - Best Western Reviews: Cleaning data from Best Western Reviews dataset and storing data generated through python code, as well as using the new data to generate additional data to help with analysis.

 Edgware Hotel Analysis - Best Western Reviews: Reporting actionable insights meant to improve the hotel's average score, created data visualizations in Excel and Visio.